-When it comes to selling your home — most likely the highest-ticket item you own — it’s natural to want to maximize your profit.
+Your home is most likely the biggest-ticket item you own.
+So when it comes time to sell it, it’s natural to want to maximize your profit.

-Depending on who you ask, the for sale by owner (FSBO) model can be a terrific money-saving way to sell your home, or it can be fraught with headaches and net you less money at the end of the transaction.
+Depending on whom you ask, the for sale by owner model — also known as FSBO, pronounced “fizz-bow” — can be a terrific money-saving way to sell your home.
+Or, it can be fraught with headaches and actually net you less profit at the end of the transaction.

 How for sale by owner works